 As we can see, we must be residents of another country to qualify – which points to Residente Temporal and Residente Permanentes only qualify for the EXEMPTION if they are out of the USA more than 330 days, in this year or past years….. while VISITORS on 6 month visas – who are not required to pay income taxes in Mexico – owe for ACA insurance coverage or pay the IRS penalty. for those with TIP cars and Visitors/visitante visas.

-One Additional Twist: Short coverage gap.
-You are formally exempted from ACA requirements if you “went without coverage for less than three consecutive months during the year.“ http://www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision
+One Additional Twist: Under the Short coverage gap rule, you are formally exempted from ACA requirements if you “went without coverage for less than three consecutive months during the year.” http://www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision

 (a) Requirement to maintain minimum essential coverage